Karbovanets/papers/POWS4.md

 A miner forms the coinbase transaction as follows: he sends to himself (or someone else, unimportant) the amount not less than the required minimum and adds the block reward.
 Coins transferred in a coinbase transaction prove possession without revealing sender and recipient.
 This is enough to prove and verify his collateral stake in a simple way.
 There is *mined money unlock window* `L`, a rule which locks all outputs in coinbase transaction for a period of *n* blocks.
 This means that coins from coinbase transaction can be spent only after *n* blocks are mined.
 Therefore, to be able to mine blocks successively, miner will have to possess much more money than minimum stake amount for one block, — he will need a separate stake for each block until his stake for his first mined block is unlocked.
 This will substantially increase the cost of 51% attack, the cost of being large miner or running a mining pool since the miner or the operator of the pool will have to acquire sufficient part of coins in circulation.
 [4]

-The preliminary proposal was that the minimum *stake* should be determined by the next *difficulty* multiplied by factor *m*.
-Miners themselves define the level of stakes by the intensity of mining i.e. *difficulty* which is in turn, related to coin’s price.
-This `m` factor should be defined economically from the current network state and conditions.”
-[4] But there is a problem in defining this factor.
-Moreover, the problem is that this *m* factor is arbitrary and hard to set properly.

-While we were trying to find a way of determining the above difficulty factor [5] we came to this alternative proposal, that is based on economical security of the network and profitability of stake deposits not on difficulty.
+The minimum *stake* should be based on economical security of the network and profitability of stake deposits.
 A *stake* can be described as a **short term deposit**, and deposit has to yield returns or *interest*.
 In other words, locking amount of coins `S` for the whole day `L` to get reward `R` must be economically profitable.
 The *interest rate* `I` of *stake deposit* can be determined as:

 `I = R × 100 ÷ Si`,